ph1ps/swift-async-algorithms/Evolution/NNNN-retry-backoff.md

 ### Backoff

-All proposed strategies conform to `BackoffStrategy` which allows for builder-like patterns like these:
+All proposed strategies conform to `BackoffStrategy` which allows for builder-like syntax like this:
 ```swift
 var backoff = Backoff
   .exponential(factor: 2, initial: .milliseconds(100))